thestuckster/sketchDetector-/README.md

 # Sketch Detector

 ## Dependencies
-**The code for the backend requires Java 1.8 or JDK8 to be installed.** Please install it like you would any other JDK.
+**The code for the backend requires Java 1.8 or JDK8 to be installed and set as your default.** Please install it like you would any other JDK.

 The backend code is built (compiled) with Maven.
 Maven can be installed [here](https://maven.apache.org/download.cgi).
 Or by